Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Good Uniformizing Families of Stable Curves

 for all $z\in \si$, and

 for every nodal pair $\{x,y\}\in D$. \end{proposition} In order to define the notion of a good uniformizing family for $Z=Z^{3,\delta_0}$, we start with the notion of good data.

-\begin{definition}[{\bf Good Data}] Let $\alpha=(S,j,M,D,u)$ be a stable map representing the class $[\alpha]\in Z$ and let $G$ be the automorphims group of $\alpha$.
-Good data centered at $\alpha$ are the following data. \begin{itemize} \item[(1)] A stabilization $\si$ of $\alpha$ and a good uniformizing family
+\begin{definition}[{\bf Good Data}] Let $\alpha=(S,j,M,D,u)$ be a stable map representing the class $[\alpha]\in Z$ {where $(S, j, M, D)$ is a noded, not necessarily stable, Riemann surface}, and let $G$ be the automorphism group of $\alpha$. {\bf Good data} centered at $\alpha$ are the following data. \begin{itemize} \item[(1)] A stabilization $\si$ of $\alpha$ and a good uniformizing family

 where the gluing is associated with a small disk structure ${\bf D}$ around the points in $|D|$.
 In addition, disks with smooth boundaries have been fixed around the points in $\si$, so that all the disks are mutually disjoint.
-Further, the union of the disks is invariant under the $G^\ast$-action, where $G^\ast$ is the automorphism group of nodal Riemann surface $(S,j,M\cup\si,D)$.
+Further, the union of the disks is invariant under the $G^\ast$-action, where $G^\ast$ is the automorphism group of the stable noded Riemann surface $(S,j,M\cup\si,D)$.
 Here $M\cup\si$ is viewed as an un-ordered set. \item[(2)] Abbreviating the set $W=u(|D|\cup\si)$, there is a collection of bijective charts around every point $w\in W$,